mom of 2 boys

-And after my son was born I had even more questions!
+After my son was born, I had even more questions!
 Why does it feel like everything is falling out?
 When will I enjoy sex?
 How do I become strong again?
 And this is just the tip of the iceberg.
-I couldn’t believe that I had a job as a movement specialist, and I still had this many questions.
-So I went searching for answers.
+I couldn’t believe that as a movement specialist, I still had this many questions.
+So I began my search for answers.

-While working with brand new moms at the hospital after their deliveries and trying to fit postpartum physical therapy appointments into my own busy schedule, I realized mamas need physical therapists to come to them.
-I couldn’t help but think that if my son could nap in his own crib or play with his own toys, maybe I could relax and get even more out of my therapy sessions.
+I started practicing pelvic health in the hospital working with moms right after their delivery.
+But after trying to squeeze my own postpartum physical therapy appointments into my busy schedule, I realized mamas need physical therapists to come to them.
+I couldn’t help but think that if my son could nap in his own crib or play with his own toys during my appointments, I would be able to actually relax and get the most out of my physical therapy.

-It wasn’t long before my husband and I went to work on a plan.
+It wasn’t long before my husband and I hatched a plan to make in-home therapy a reality for new moms.
 We wanted to offer mamas the top notch care that they deserved-all within the comfort of their own home.

 Follow Us